 A place where everyone's wishes are sent.

-Most of the temples here have red tones.
-People should pay attention to choosing colors for Kimono that stand out, avoiding hot tones.
+Most of the temples here feature red tones, so it's recommended to choose kimono colors that stand out, avoiding hot tones that might blend in with the surroundings.

 Kimono Kyomizu

-In addition to the main hall being a Buddhist temple, Kyomizu is also famous for Jishu Jinja temple, one of the most famous love-making temples in the Kansai area :v But unfortunately it is currently closed for repairs.
+In addition to the main hall being a Buddhist temple, Kiyomizu is also famous for Jishu Jinja, one of the most well-known love shrines in the Kansai area :v.
+Unfortunately, it is currently closed for repairs.

-After passing through these temples, we will go to the ticket purchasing area and enter the temple.
-Entrance ticket is 600 JPY ~ 100k VND for adults.
+After passing through these temples, we'll reach the ticket purchasing area to enter the temple.
+The entrance ticket costs 600 JPY, which is approximately 100k VND for adults.

-Legendary photography view that anyone who comes to Kyoto must have: v
+The legendary photography view that everyone who visits Kyoto must capture: v

-There is a rather strange legend about this temple from the Edo period, which is that if a person is alive after jumping from a height of 13 meters from the main platform to the ground, that person's wish will come true.
-And what's even more strange is that there were 234 jumps recorded during the Edo period, and up to 85% of them survived.
-And of course, this action was later strictly prohibited.
+There is a rather unusual legend about this temple from the Edo period.
+It is said that if a person survives a 13-meter jump from the main platform to the ground, their wish will come true.
+What’s even more remarkable is that, during the Edo period, there were 234 recorded jumps, with up to 85% of jumpers surviving.
+Naturally, this practice was later strictly prohibited.

 Kimono Kyomizu